nberanger-tgam/TGAM-Endgame-Flow/README.md

-# TGAM workflow for Elastic Endgame agent install in with Jamf
+# TGAM workflow for Elastic Endgame agent install with Jamf

 There following are set up in Jamf for this workflow: